weishengtoh/protein-ligand-binding-affinity/README.md

 Training hyperparameters such as *learning rate*, *batch size*, *seed*, *max no. of epochs* etc. can also be modified in the config files.

-The same goes for inference hyperparameters,
+The same goes for inference hyperparameters, which can also be modified using the config files.

-`Early stopping` and `Model Checkpoint` functionalities are also provided as callbacks, which by default stops the training after 20 epochs of no improvement, and saves only the best model that has been observed as PyTorch checkpoint.
+`Early stopping` and `Model Checkpoint` functionalities are also provided as callbacks, which by default stops the training after 20 epochs of no improvement, and saves only the best model that has been observed.

 ## Key Tools Used 🪛